Light-Wizzard/Trinary-University/README.md

 ### Linux

-Ths sound is not working in Linux.
+The sound is not working in Linux.

-I will need to set up an Ubuntu box, I normally run Arch Linux Manjaro KDE, but it does not have an installer, but I could figure out how to compile it for Manjaor, one day maybe someone will add it AUR.
+I will need to set up an Ubuntu box, I normally run Arch Linux Manjaro KDE, but it does not have an installer, but I could figure out how to compile it for Manjaro, one day maybe someone will add it AUR.

 Linux
 https://github.com/Light-Wizzard/Trinary-University/releases/download/Linux/Linux.zip